Abe says IOC agrees '100%' that Olympics should be postponed

 Updated

 A man walks past a large banner promoting the Tokyo 2020 Olympics in Tokyo, Monday, March 23, 2020.
-The IOC will take up to four weeks to consider postponing the Tokyo Olympics amid mounting criticism of its handling of the coronavirus crisis that now includes Canada saying it won't send a team to the games this year and the leader of track and field, the biggest sport at the games, also calling for a delay. less
+The International Olympic Committee on Tuesday postponed this summer's Tokyo Games for a year as coronavirus deaths mounted around the world and U.S. lawmakers closed in on a nearly $2 trillion deal to help cushion the economic damage from the crisis. less

 A man walks past a large banner promoting the Tokyo 2020 Olympics in Tokyo, Monday, March 23, 2020.
-The IOC will take up to four weeks to consider postponing the Tokyo Olympics amid mounting criticism of its ... more
+The International Olympic Committee on Tuesday postponed this summer's Tokyo Games for a year as coronavirus ... more

 Photo: Jae C. Hong, AP